University of Washington Honors Program

 Apply Now!

-The Peer Facilitator Application for 2025 will open on Monday, January 13th, 2025 and will close on Monday, January 27th at 9:00 am PST.
+The Peer Facilitator Application for 2026 is now open as of Monday, January 12th, 2026 and will now close on Wednesday, January 28th, 2026 at 11:59 PM PST (DEADLINE HAS BEEN EXTENDED).

-2025 Application Timeline & Process
+2026 Application Timeline & Process for New Peer Facilitators

 Recruitment & Selection Process Dates & Details

-Interview Offer Response Deadline If selected, please sign up for an interview date and time by Tuesday, February 4th at 12pm PST.
+Interview Offer Response Deadline If selected, please sign up for an interview date and time by Thursday, February 5th at 5pm PST.
 Failure to meet this deadline will forfeit your candidacy.

-Interview Confirmation Interview date, time and details will be emailed to you by Tuesday, February 4th at 5pm PST
+Interview Confirmation Interview date, time and details will be emailed to you by Friday, February 6th at 5pm PST.

 Common Questions